GeauxWeisbeck4/andrews-logseq-graph/pages/2 Functional Programming in JavaScript.md

 				- `findLastIndex()` -> same like findLast() above
 			- > If you need something more specific `includes()`, `index()` and `lastIndex()` are good, but they aren't functional because you can't test them.
 	- ## Testing an Array
+		- `some()` and `every()` check whether any element of an array satisies some predicate and the second checks whether all elements satisy it
 		-